 In a recent Moolala podcast, Alyssa Davies, the founder of Mixed Up Money and author of Financial First Aid: Essential Tools for Confident, Secure Money Management, had a lot to say about creating an emergency fund.
-Learn more as she walks through planning for financial emergencies in this Moolala podcast.

 She also has some thoughts on seeking debt help, saying:

 “Don’t feel shame or guilt.
 Everyone else is making mistakes.
 Debt consolidation places exist for a reason.
 If you’re dealing with massive stress, where you can’t sleep at night, you can’t make the minimum payment on credit cards, and you’re getting collection agent calls daily, then it’s time, and perfectly okay to ask for help and speak with a professional.
 They can negotiate on your behalf, or at least offer you a plan with tangible steps to give yourself a fighting chance.”

 We couldn’t say it any better!
 If you’re struggling with debt management, contact the caring professionals at Credit Canada.
 We’re always here for you!

 About the Author